fastify/github-action-merge-dependabot/README.md

 _Optional_ A pull request number, only required if triggered from a workflow_dispatch event.
 Typically this would be triggered by a script running in a seperate CI provider.
 See [Trigger action from workflow_dispatch event](#trigger-action-from-workflow_dispatch-event)

+### `compatibility-score`

+_Optional_ A minimum [Compatibility score](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates#about-compatibility-scores) needed for the PR to be merged.

 ## Usage

 Configure this action in your workflows providing the inputs described above.